Yasu+Junko for Reader's Digest

 Rhonda Gill froze as she heard her four-year-old daughter, Desiree, sobbing quietly in the family room that morning in October 1993.
 Rhonda tiptoed through the doorway.
-The tiny dark-haired child was hugging a photograph of her father, who had died nine months earlier.
+The tiny child was hugging a photograph of her father, who had died nine months earlier.
 Rhonda, 24, watched as Desiree gently ran her fingers around her father’s face.
 “Daddy,” she said softly, “why won’t you come back?”

 Immediately after Ken’s death, Rhonda moved from her apartment in Yuba City to her mother’s home in nearby Live Oak.
 Seven weeks after the funeral, Desiree was still inconsolable.
 “I just don’t know what to do,” Rhonda told her mother, Trish Moore, a 47-year-old medical assistant.

-As a last resort, Trish took Desiree to Ken’s grave, hoping that it would help her come to terms with his death.
+As a last resort, Trish took Desiree to Ken’s grave, hoping it would help her come to terms with his death.
 The child laid her head against his gravestone and said, “Maybe if I listen hard enough I can hear Daddy talk to me.”

 Then one evening, as Rhonda tucked her child in, Desiree announced, “I want to die, Mommy, so I can be with Daddy.”
 God help me, Rhonda prayed.
-What more can I possibly do?
+What more can I do?

 November 8, 1993, would have been Ken’s 29th birthday.
 “How will I send him a card?”
 Desiree asked her grandmother.